 - Red/Lumo: Delayed transfers cease to be an issue when remotely read meters are in place.
-With the implementation of the Competition in Metering rule change70 the market will provide a solution to mitigate any concerns with transfer times in the short to medium term.
-Implementing this complex rule when there is a clear and foreseeable limit for its usefulness does not meet the Electricity Objective or the Retail Objective.71 - EnergyAustralia: While reducing transfer times would be valuable for customers, any benefits of this rule change will be short-lived and will accrue to a diminishing number of customers, due to the increasing base of remotely-read meters.72 - Simply Energy and ERM: This issue will be removed once remotely-read meters are installed across all jurisdictions.73 - Origin: The long-term solution lies in the deployment of advanced meters.74 - AGL: Remotely-read meters have been a key driver of lower complaints regarding transfer delays in Victoria.
-The Competition in Metering rule change will exponentially increase the penetration of remotely-read meters, and
+With the implementation of the Competition in Metering rule change71 the market will provide a solution to mitigate any concerns with transfer times in the short to medium term.
+Implementing this complex rule when there is a clear and foreseeable limit for its usefulness does not meet the Electricity Objective or the Retail Objective.72 - EnergyAustralia: While reducing transfer times would be valuable for customers, any benefits of this rule change will be short-lived and will accrue to a diminishing number of customers, due to the increasing base of remotely-read meters.73 - Simply Energy and ERM: This issue will be removed once remotely-read meters are installed across all jurisdictions.74